• facebook

 Method 1- Use CSV file

-A CSV file is an ideal choice for efficiently migrating large mailboxes to Office 365 in bulk.
-You can employ a CSV file in conjunction with either the Exchange admin center (EAC) or the New-MigrationBatch cmdlet in Exchange Management Shell to establish a migration batch.
-The following migration scenarios benefit from the use of a CSV file:
+A CSV file is completely suitable for bulk migration of large mailboxes to Office 365.
+You can use a CSV file while using the Exchange admin center (EAC) or the New-MigraitonBatch cmdlet in Exchange Management Shell to create a migration batch.
+There are following migration scenario where a CSV file is useful –

 • Onboarding remote move migration

-The onboarding remote move migration method facilitates the migration of mailboxes from on-premises Exchange to Office 365, particularly in the context of an Exchange hybrid deployment scenario.
+Onboarding remote move migration helps you to migrate mailboxes from on-premises Exchange online to Office 365.
+It works in the Exchange hybrid deployment scenario.

 • Offboarding remote move migration

-Offboarding remote move migration serves as the inverse of onboarding remote move migration.
-In this process, you can migrate Office 365 mailboxes back to your on-premises Exchange environment.
+Offboarding remote move migration is opposite to onboarding remote move migration; here you can migrate Office 365 mailboxes to your on-premises Exchange environment.

 • Staged Exchange migration